The Night Sky Glossary

 Bolide - A very bright meteor which fragments or explodes.
 Sounds of the explosion can be heard if the observe is close enough.

 Celestial Equator - A great circle that is a projection of the Earth's equator onto the sky.
-Always intercepts horizon at exact east and exact west point.
+It always intercepts horizon at exact east and exact west point.
 Its meridian altitude, 90 degrees, is the observer's latitude.
 We see one-half of its circle at a time (12 hours worth).

 Celestial Pole - Either of two diametrically opposite points at which the extensions of the earth's axis intersect the celestial sphere ... north to a point about 1û from Alpha Ursa Minoris (Polaris), and south to a point about 1û from Sigma Octantis (a fairly dim star sometimes called Polaris Australe).
 Often referred to as the north pole or south pole.
 The tilt of the Earth's axis causes the celestial pole above our planetary pole to describe a great circle in the sky over long periods of time.
 In 4500 BCE, Thuban, a star in the tail of Draco, marked the celestial north pole.
 This pole has, over time, shifted to Polaris and in about 12,000 years will shift to Vega!